Redesigning a learning platform into a modular workspace

 A platform that suits users' real needs

+With a significantly reduced onboarding friction, high-quality answers from the AI and a product tailored to their company, users showed increased interest in our startup OS.
 Although my time at Naviri has come to an end, I wish them the best for what's to come, and I am really proud of how much I contributed to evolving the product's direction.
-Because of my responsibilities, I also learned a ton in a single year.
+Thanks to my responsibilities, I also learned a ton in a single year.

 TAKEAWAYS